Home page of Edward R. Vrscay

 Primary research collaborators

-Current and recent graduate students and undergraduate research assistants
+Past graduate students and undergraduate research assistants

-Lecture notes for courses recently (and not so recently) taught
+Lecture notes for some courses

 The "Spirit of Calculus"

-A brief history of the UW vaccine mandate "imbroglio"
+A brief history of the UW vaccine mandate "imbroglio" (2021-2022)

 For more details of the "imbroglio" and the people it affected, please visit the following website: